Ford's famous large van gets a facelift and is now better than ever

 - Poorly placed controls pre-facelift

-This Ford Transit review covers the latest, sixth-generation Transit van, also known – somewhat confusingly – as the Transit Mk8.
-On sale in the UK since 2014 and heavily revised in 2019, Ford is continuing to make improvements still, introducing key new models in and updates for 2020 and announcing a pure electric E-Transit for 2022.
+This 2021 Ford Transit review covers the latest, sixth-generation Transit van, also known – somewhat confusingly – as the Transit Mk8.
+On sale in the UK since 2014 and heavily revised in 2019, Ford is continuing to make improvements still and has even announced a pure electric E-Transit for 2022.z\